Graeme-Code/ConsensysBootCampFinalProject/ConsensysBootCamp/design_pattern_decisions.md

 Emergency Stop:

 Another function the which uses the onlyOwner modifer is emergancy Stop, a function which will stop key functions via a modifier "stopInEmergency".

+Why: If there is a vunerability, the owner can mitigate losses by implementing the emergancy stop pattern.

 **Thoughts on Design and next iterations**